 Choosing the right hard money lender for your investment project can be tricky.
 In my 28-year career in real estate and investing, I have had to source hard money financing for everything from simple fix-and-flip properties to multi-million-dollar apartment building rehabs.

 In this article, I’ll cover the basics of hard money loans, how to choose the hard money lender that’s right for you, how to get approved for financing, and much more.
-Let’s start with my top picks for hard money lenders.
+If you’re not sure why and when you should consider a hard money loan, jump down to our primer to learn more.
+But if you’re ready to find the right partner for your project, let’s dive in.

 Hard Money LenderBest For